shinich39/comfyui-group-selection/README.md

 ## Usage

-Select nodes to create a new group.
+Select nodes and press Ctrl + 0-9 to create new group.
-Press Ctrl + 0-9
 Press 0-9 to select nodes in group.
 Double presss 0-9 to bypass nodes in group.